The myStockOptions.com Tax Team

 International assignments or relocations can present attractive opportunities for career advancement.
 However, the taxation of equity compensation for mobile employees raises complex issues.
 Part 2 looks at specific scenarios, withholding taxes, and tax equalization.

 Bruce Brumberg and Lynnette Khalfani

-This tax return season has the potential to be more confusing than most if you sold stock last year.
-Read this article for tips on reporting stock sales and on other crucial tax return topics.
+The 2014 tax-return season has the potential to be more confusing than most if you sold stock in 2013.
+Read this article for tips on reporting stock sales and on other crucial tax-return topics.